dimistrija/Meteors_Project/README FOR PLUGINS.md

-pandas/numpy/scipy/astropy/matplotlib
+pandas/numpy/scipy/astropy/matplotlib/docutils/plotlyexpress
+jupyterlab-citation-manager for References
-Install all of these!
+we need all of these